OpenOCL/openocl.github.io/get-started.md

 ### Calling the solver

 The essential steps in order to solve your dynamical optimization problem are:
-* Create an instance of your System
-* Create and instance of your optimal control problem
-* Get and specify solver options
+* Specify solver options
-* Receive the non-linear program from your optimal control problem
+* Create a solver and pass your system and optimal control problem
-* Set bounds on variables and provide scaling information
+* Set bounds on variables and parameters
-* Create a solver instance
-* Receive and specify initial guess
+* Specify initial guess
 * Call the solver
 * Process the solution

 Have a look at the Example script to get an idea how it works: [mainVanDerPol.m](https://github.com/JonasKoenemann/optimal-control/blob/master/Examples/01VanDerPol/mainVanDerPol.m)

 ### The Variable class: Accessing variables, initial guess, and solution